bytecodealliance/cranelift/docs/langref.rst

 .. autoinst:: call_indirect
 .. autoinst:: func_addr

+.. _memory:

 Memory
 ======

 Cretonne provides fully general :inst:`load` and :inst:`store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.

-There are also more restricted operations for accessing
-specific types of memory objects.
+By themselves, these instructions are *unsafe*.
+They perform raw unsandboxed memory accesses.
+They are safe if the address operand is the result of a sufficient :inst:`heap_addr`, :inst:`stack_addr`, or :inst:`global_addr` with no intervening memory reallocation.

 .. autoinst:: load
 .. autoinst:: store

+There are also more restricted operations for accessing specific types of memory objects.

 Memory operation flags
 ----------------------